Patient Information about The Health Insurance Marketplace

 Yes!
 Health insurance is important for better health.
 Those with health insurance are more likely to receive preventive health care, such as screenings and annual exams, and are less likely to go to the Emergency Department for non-emergency needs.

-In addition, most individuals are required by law to have health insurance in 2015.
-Open Enrollment is only available until February 15, 2014.
-We recommend that you enroll before December 15, 2014, so that coverage will begin on January 1, 2015.
+In addition, most individuals are required by law to have health insurance every year.
+Open Enrollment is only available until January 2016.
+We recommend that you enroll before December 15, 2015, so that coverage will begin on January 1, 2016.
 (Note that some individuals can enroll later due to “life changes,” which may include death, divorce, birth or a change in employer coverage.)

 2. Can I just wait to sign up if I get sick or injured?

 No, health insurance is not retroactive and will not cover care that has already been provided.
 In addition, it could take from two-to-six weeks for a new health insurance plan to become active during the Open Enrollment period.
-After February 15, 2015 you will not have another opportunity to obtain coverage until November 15, 2015, unless you qualify for a Special Enrollment Period.
+After January 31, 2016 you will not have another opportunity to obtain coverage until November 2016, effective January 2017, unless you qualify for a Special Enrollment Period.

 3. Will I save money?
 Can I get a discount?

-Most Montanans will qualify for lower premiums or some financial assistance on health insurance through the Health Insurance Marketplace, in the form of tax credits to offset the monthly premium cost for coverage or discounts on the costs when medical services are received for persons with incomes between 100 and 400% of Federal Poverty Level.
-For example, one person may qualify for lower monthly premium costs with an estimated household income from $11,650 to $46,680.
+Most Montanans will qualify for lower premiums or some financial assistance on health insurance through the Health Insurance Marketplace, in the form of tax credits to offset the monthly premium cost for coverage or discounts on the costs when medical services are received for persons with incomes between 138and 400% of Federal Poverty Level.
+For example, one person may qualify for lower monthly premium costs with an estimated household income from $11,770 to $47,080.
 Learn about more affordable health insurance options at www.healthcare.gov.

 4. Can I see my favorite doctor?

 Probably, but it’s important to make sure your favorite doctor(s), providers, hospital and pharmacy are in-network in your chosen insurance plan before you enroll.
-Billings Clinic is in-network with Blue Cross Blue Shield, PacificSource and Montana Health CO-OP Access Care, WINhealth and Time/Assurant Health plans.
+Billings Clinic is in-network with Blue Cross Blue Shield, PacificSource and Montana Health CO-OP Access Care plans.
 Billings Clinic is out-of-network in Montana Health CO-OP Connected Care plans and you will pay more out-of-pocket costs to see Billings Clinic under these plans.

 5. Are my medications covered?